Pondering Homelessness and Community

 Destruction and Hopes for Collaboration

 In the videos you will hear some explosions.
 I am not sure what caused them.
 Perhaps he was trying to feel powerful.
 I know that he felt he had provided something of value and was angry that it was being discarded.
-Fortunately, his destructive actions were in harmony with the goals and requirements of the situation.
+Fortunately, his destructive actions were in harmony with the goals and requirements of his situation.

 In an unfortunate contrast; Today, we have a much greater tragedy occurring with our nation wide explosion of both StreetSide Homelessness and, "legalized," Drug Dealing.